Conservation and restoration of paintings: Lacquer

 There are a variety of lacquers that have been, and continue to be used such as Urushi (unprocessed lacquer), Guangqi (processed), Nitrocellulose, lacquers with acrylic resins, and water-based lacquers, but the most well known lacquer is Urushi lacquer.
 This lacquer paint is made from raw lacquer or sap taken from trees.
 It is then heated, filtered, and applied in thin layers to supports such as wood or metal.
 The lacquer is left to cure before it is polished, and another layer is added.
-The number of layers may vary, and each can be left in its natural transparent state, or colored with pigments to create Lacquer painting.
+The number of layers may vary, and each can be left in its natural transparent state, or colored with pigments to create lacquer painting.

 Preventive conservation

 While lacquer is a hard material, it is best to first prevent damage and loss by maintaining proper environmental conditions.
 Lacquer is susceptible to cracks and loose joins from fluctuating temperatures and relative humidity.
 Extended exposure to light can also cause lacquer to lose its durability.
 Over exposure can also cause discoloration and loss of lustre.
-Avoiding exposure to unfiltered daylight and fluorescent lamps can help to prevent this type of damamge.
+Avoiding exposure to unfiltered daylight and fluorescent lamps can help to prevent this type of damage.
 Temperatures should be kept as low and consistent as possible to avoid changes in relative humidity which can cause condensation.
 Condensation can cause shrinkage and swelling in the wood that he lacquer is applied to.